rofrol/nix-for-javascript-developers/README.md

 { a: 'a-b' }
 ```

-To have `nix eval` available in nixos stable, you need to install unstable nix command as described in https://nixos.wiki/wiki/Flakes.
+If you want to have `nix eval` available in nixos stable, you need to install unstable nix command as described in https://nixos.wiki/wiki/Flakes.

 ## Examples